-This discussion and analysis are intended to serve as an introduction to the Town's basic financial statements.
+This Management Discussion and Analysis is intended to serve as an introduction to the Town's basic financial statements.
 The Town's basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the basic financial statements.
 This report also contains other supplementary information in addition to the basic financial statements themselves.

-Government-wide financial statements
+Government-wide financial statements.
 The government-wide financial statements are designed to provide readers with a broad overview of the Town's finances, in a manner similar to a private-sector business.